Watching a Rocket Launch

 - a number of home owners with river frontage will also open their gardens for a $10 to $30 camping/parking fee.

 - in Cocoa Beach along State Road A1A.
-You will not see the shuttle at the point of lift off but it will be visible shortly afterwards and because of your location it will take on a more curved trajectory as it launches out of the Atlantic.
+You will not see the rocket at the point of lift off but it will be visible shortly afterwards and because of your location it will take on a more curved trajectory as it launches out of the Atlantic.
 You also have the benefit and amenities of the beach.

 - on the Beeline Expressway (State Road 528) where it crosses the Indian River and Banana River.